Vishal462/deepfake-audio-detection/README.md

 The notebook downloads the required ASVspoof datasets using `kagglehub`.

-The training section can be executed to reproduce the model training process.
+The training section contains the complete fine-tuning pipeline.
+Full training requires the ASVspoof datasets and a CUDA-capable GPU.

 The explainability section requires a locally available fine-tuned WavLM checkpoint. **Pretrained/fine-tuned checkpoints are not included in this repository.**